Rob Reiner: Personal life

 Rob Reiner married actress/director Penny Marshall in 1971.
 He adopted Marshall's daughter, actress Tracy Reiner (A League of Their Own), from a previous marriage to Michael Henry.
 Reiner and Marshall divorced in 1981.

 Reiner was introduced to his future wife, photographer Michele Singer, while directing When Harry Met Sally.
 The meeting not only resulted in his decision to change the ending of that film, but he also married Singer in 1989.
 They have three children, Jake (born 1991), Nick (born 1993), and Romy (born 1997).
-In 1997, Reiner and Singer founded the "I Am Your Child Foundation", and in 2004, they founded the "Parents' Action for Children", a non-profit organization with a dual purpose: a) to raise awareness of the importance of a child's early years by producing and distributing celebrity-hosted educational videos for parents, and b) to advance public policy through parental education and advocacy.

-Reiner has stated that his childhood home was not observantly Jewish, although he did have a bar mitzvah ceremony; Reiner's father Carl acknowledged that he himself had become an atheist as the Holocaust progressed.
-Rob identified himself as having no religious affiliation on the January 13, 2012, episode of Real Time with Bill Maher and as an atheist.
-Reiner later told Huffington Post contributor Debra Oliver that while he rejected organized religion, he was sympathetic to the ideas of Buddhism.
+In 1997, Reiner and Singer founded the "I Am Your Child Foundation", and in 2004, they founded the "Parents' Action for Children", a non-profit organization with a dual purpose: 1) to raise awareness of the importance of a child's early years by producing and distributing celebrity-hosted educational videos for parents, and 2) to advance public policy through parental education and advocacy.

-In addition to his four children, Reiner has five grandchildren, through his adopted daughter Tracy.
+Reiner has stated that his childhood home was not observantly Jewish, although he did have a bar mitzvah ceremony; Reiner's father Carl acknowledged that he himself had become atheistic as the Holocaust progressed.
+Reiner identified himself as having no religious affiliation and as atheistic on the January 13, 2012, episode of Real Time with Bill Maher.
+Reiner later said that while he rejected organized religion, he was sympathetic to the ideas of Buddhism.